pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/01-write-pxl-scripts/03-custom-pxl-scripts-3.md

 ## Conclusion

-Congratulations, you wrote your first `Vis Spec` to accompany your `PxL Script`!
-Tables aren't all that exciting, but now that you can write a `Vis Spec`, we can learn how to visualize our data in more interesting ways.
+Congrats, you just wrote your first `Vis Spec` to accompany your `PxL Script`!
+Tables aren't all that exciting, but now that you know how a `Vis Spec` works, you can learn how to visualize your data in more interesting ways.

 In [Tutorial #4](/tutorials/pxl-scripts/write-pxl-scripts/custom-pxl-scripts-4) we will add a Timeseries chart to our Live View.